keithgmitchell/PUMA/README.md

 ## TODO

-+ Ctrl C out of the sed command
-+ Find phylogeny parameter commands for QIIME2
 + Test piphillin script in STAMP
 + Test piphillin scenario with merge files
 + Decide how to incorporate Metadata